jamietre/iter8/README.md

 Generate metadata about an object and optionally it's prototype chain (if `recurse===true`).
 Exclude methods based on a `filter(name)` callback.

 `reflect` includes all regular properties as well as getters/setters.
-For the purpose of this method, `field` means a normal property and `property` means a getter/setter.
+For the purposes of this documentation, a property is called a `field` if it's a regular property, and a `property` if it's a getter/setter.

-Returns a *key-value* seqeunce where the key is the property name, and the value is an object with properties:
+This method returns a sequence of *key-value* pairs where the key is the property name, and the value is an object with properties:

 * *type*: the data type for fields ('string', 'number', 'function', 'object', 'null', 'undefined').
 For properties the value is `null`.
 (Actuall null values are the string `"null"`).
 * *field*: true for regular properties, false for getter/setter